 If your baby is always on their back, they might get a flat spot on their head.
 That's mostly a cosmetic issue, and one that tends to go away over time.
 But it might also mean that their head, neck, and shoulder muscles aren't getting enough exercise.
 Tummy time is the fix.

 When your baby is on their belly, they have to look up, left, and right to see people and objects.
 Moving their head around helps their skull round out, as well as strengthens their neck, shoulders, and trunk.
 Later on, these muscles will let them sit up.
 Eye muscles also get stronger as your little one looks around during tummy time.

 Keep it simple: Put a clean blanket or mat on the floor and place your baby on their stomach.
 For safety’s sake, you should only do this while your baby is awake and you or another responsible caregiver keeps close watch.

 "Tummy time is a great time to play and interact with Baby," says Leann Kridelbaugh, MD, a pediatrician at Children's Medical Center of Dallas.
 She says you can begin this practice as soon as your newborn comes home from the hospital.
 At first, aim for very brief (3- to 5-minute) sessions two or three times a day.
 As your child gets bigger and stronger you can slowly work your way up to 40 to 60 minutes of tummy time daily.

-To keep him engaged, put some toys in a small circle around him.
-As he reaches out for different toys, he'll strengthen the muscles he'll one day use to roll over, scoot around, and crawl.
+To keep them engaged, put some toys in a small circle around them.
+As they reache out for different toys, they'll strengthen the muscles they'll one day use to roll over, scoot around, and crawl.